Cirrus04/MDappDoc/docs/index.md

 - Data Tables for Screening

     - __Slope__: Identify stocks with the strongest positive or negative trends over a selected timeframe.
-Both logarithmic and percentage-based calculations are available.
     - __Golden/Death Cross__: View lists of stocks that have recently experienced these significant trend-reversal signals.
     - __Stock Metrics__: Get a detailed statistical breakdown for all stocks, including Rate of Change (ROC), trendline Slope, and the trend's statistical reliability (R-Squared).